-Before getting to solar attic fans, specifically, it's important to note that there is some debate on the pros and cons of attic fans, in general, whether they are powered by the sun or normal household power.
-I want to briefly touch on those before I go into tips on purchasing solar powered attic fans.
+Before delving into solar attic fans, specifically, it’s important to note that there is some debate on the pros and cons of attic fans.
+In general, whether they are powered by the sun or normal household power there are some concerns which I will discuss briefly.

-Research done back in the mid 90s by Advanced Energy Corp had uncovered issues with power attic ventilators such as excessive moisture, combustion safety and depressurization issues due to drawing conditioned air out of the house because of poorly sealed and insulated attic floors.
+Research from the mid 1990s by Advanced Energy Corp had uncovered issues with power attic ventilators such as excessive moisture, combustion safety and depressurization issues due to drawing conditioned air out of the house because of poorly sealed and insulated attic floors.
 Drawing conditioned air from the house to the attic also obviously uses more energy.

-Also, the Florida Solar Energy Center conducted research (http://www.fsec.ucf.edu/en/publications/html/FSEC-GP-171-00/) around the same time that concluded solar attic fans had relatively low return on investment, only reducing the annual energy usage by a measily 460 kwh/yr.
+Also, the Florida Solar Energy Center conducted research around the same time that concluded solar attic fans had relatively low return on investment, only reducing the annual energy usage by a measly 460 kwh/yr.

-That said, I think we can take those case studies with a grain of salt due to their limited sample size and geographical limitations.
+That said, I think it may be appropriate to take those case studies with a grain of salt due to their limited sample size and geographical limitations.

 HVI also recommends dividing the amount of CFM required by 300 to determine the soffit intake vent area.

-I would also recommend that you find a vendor that can include a battery with the fan, because without one, the fan stops working every time the sun goes behind a cloud.
+I would recommend that you find a vendor that can include a battery with the fan.
+Without a battery, the fan stops working every time the sun goes behind a cloud.

 In terms of installing a solar attic fan, whether this is something you can do yourself all depends on your home repair skill level.
 If you’ve never done any type of roofing, I wouldn’t recommend it.
 Leave it to the pros.
 But if you’re pretty handy and have done some roof repair before, go for it.